Proof of Immunizations Requirements

 If you are either an international student or a non-U.S. citizen from a country in which there is a high risk for tuberculosis, (List of High-Risk Countries) you must have a tuberculosis test administered by an NC State University acceptable medical facility within the 12 months preceding the first day of classes.
 Testing can be in the form of a PPD (Tuberculin test) or blood test (Interferon Gamma Release Assay, “IGRA”).
 PPD readings must be stated in mm induration.
 A “nil” or “negative” result is not acceptable.
 Permanent residents in possession of green cards are exempt from the tuberculosis test requirement.

-We do not accept the results of PPD tests or chest x-rays completed in medical facilities outside the United States.
+We do not accept the results of PPD tests or chest X-rays completed in medical facilities outside the United States.
 You may wait and have these test(s) done after you arrive at NC State University.
-Student Health Services can perform a blood test (IGRA) to detect a tuberculosis bacteria infection.
-If you receive this test at the Student Health Center and have health insurance coverage under the University-Sponsored Health Insurance Plan, your health insurance policy will cover the cost of the test if it is given after the effective insurance date.
-If you need this test done please call 919-513-4302 to make an appointment once you are on campus.
+Campus Health can perform a blood test (IGRA) to detect a tuberculosis bacteria infection.
+If you receive this test at the Campus Health Center and have health insurance coverage under the University-Sponsored Health Insurance Plan, your health insurance policy will cover the cost of the test if it is given after the effective insurance date.
+If you need this test done, please call 919-513-4302 to make an appointment once you are on campus.

 Vaccination Against Meningococcal Disease

-Although NC State University does not require its students to be vaccinated against meningococcal disease, we recommend the vaccine for incoming freshmen who will live in residence halls.
+Although NC State University does not require its students to be vaccinated against meningococcal disease, we recommend the vaccine for incoming first-years who will live in residence halls.

 Exceptions to North Carolina Immunization Regulations